AmnaMazen/widowx-arm-ready-to-work-with-ROS/README.md

 # widowx-arm-ready-to-work-with-ROS
-This file is tutorial to makes widowx arm ready to work with ROS
+This file is tutorial to make widowx arm ready to work with ROS

 Author name: Amna Mazen Ali